Kay Noble: Personal life

 Noble was first married to Doug Gilbert (Doug Lindzy), whom she met in an elevator and married in 1959.
 The couple had three children: Teresa, Michael, and Steve.
 At this time they lived in North Branch, Minnesota where the children started school in ISD 138. later they bought a home in South Bend, Indiana, where they also owned horses.
 Her second marriage to Dean Fortune produced two sons, David and Danny.
 In November 1985, she married Dick Bell, to whom she was still married at the time of her death.

-She died on April 27, 2006 in Amarillo, Texas due to an inoperable cancer of the stomach, having been diagnosed the previous October.
+She died on April 27, 2006, in Amarillo, Texas, due to an inoperable stomach cancer, having been diagnosed the previous October.
 Her funeral was on May 1, 2006.
 At the time of her death, she also had 20 grandchildren and one great-grandchild.